denete/webdevtest/INSTRUCTIONS.md

 Your Task
 ---------

 Using the provided feed data, construct a page that is formatted to match the included mockups.
 You will only be using one HTML document for this test.
-Your document will render either a promotion view or a promotion list view.
+Your document will render both a promotion view and a promotion list view determined by the URL / query string.

 The promotion view layout should be responsive and render as shown in the wide mockup (webdevtest/mockup-wide.jpg) for viewports greater than 480 pixels and as shown in the 480px mockup (webdevtest/mockup-480.jpg) below that breakpoint.